thma/fmek/README.md

             <artifactId>spring-boot-starter-actuator</artifactId>
         </dependency>

--  **developing Spring application with minimal code dependencies on Spring**
+-  **Developing Spring application with minimal code dependencies on Spring**
     If you don't intend to deploy your application to a JEE container it still makes sense to minimize explicit Spring dependencies in your code.
 As an example have a look at the following service class which exclusively uses JEE standard APIs can be completely managed by Spring:

         package org.fmek.example.services;